nashiradeer/deerlin-for-jekyll/README.md

 The favicon used in this website is a property of Nashira Deer and DeerSoftware.
 All Rights Reserved.

-The Deerlin Theme is idealized and created by [NashiraDeer](https://github.com/NashiraDeer), licensed with the [MIT License](https://github.com/NashiraDeer/Jekyll-Deerlin/blob/dev/LICENSE.txt) to anyone can use, modify and distribute your own Deerlin Theme.
+The Deerlin Theme is a project from [DeerSoftware](https://github.com/deersoftware-dev) and is licensed with the [MIT License](https://github.com/deersoftware-dev/jekyll-deerlin/blob/dev/LICENSE.txt) to anyone can use, modify and distribute your own Deerlin Theme.